Roasted Cabbage Steaks With Miso Tahini Drizzle Recipe

 Gather the ingredients for roasted cabbage steaks with miso tahini drizzle

 To make this recipe, start by selecting a large cabbage.
 You should be able to get four slices, which is ideal for this recipe.
-Even though there are nine types of cabbage, green cabbage is the best type for this recipe.
+Even though there are several types of cabbage, green cabbage is the best variety for this recipe.
 While you're in the produce aisle, pick up some garlic, lemon, and fresh parsley.
 Curly parsley will mince the finest, but flat leaf will also work.
-Grab white miso paste and tahini, which are two key ingredients for the drizzle.
-Then check your pantry for olive oil, salt, pepper, and maple syrup.
+Grab white miso paste and tahini, which are the two key ingredients for the drizzle.
+You'll also need olive oil, salt, pepper, and maple syrup.

 Step 1: Preheat the oven